luca-dot-sh/adbx/README.md

-# ADBX - ADB eXtended
+a# ADBX - ADB eXtended

 ADBX is a command line tool that extends the functionality of ADB with additional features and autocompletion for bash.